WillianGOliveira/WillianGOliveira/README.md

 ## 🔭 A bit about me

 🎓 Graduated in Physics
+🌱 Technology lover who recharges in nature
 📚 Passionate about learning and teaching
 🔎 Obsessed with understanding how things really work
-🌱 Technology enthusiast who recharges in nature
 🎸 Terrible acustic guitar player — but still trying

 I see the world through systems, patterns, and first principles.